willamjonathan/FamousPainter/README.md

-# FamousPainter
+# FamousPainter -Artificial Intelligence Final Project🧠💻

-HELLO SIR
+## Group Name:
+1. Andrean Hasan - 2501982550
+2. Maria Clarin -2501990331
+3. Raissa Azaria - 2502005805
+4. William Jonathan Mulyadi - 2502045683

+## Project Title
+Famous Painting Image Replicator with Genetic Algorithm (DEAP)  and Painter Identifier with Deep Learning Model (Keras) Program 🖌️

+## Notes
-PLS KINDLY USE THE DownloadModel.py first to download the model
+❗Please kindly use the DownloadModel.py first to download the model ❗Don't forget to change the name of the model to keras_model.h5 (if soemthing happen)

-DONT FORGET TO CHANGE THE NAME OF THE MODEL TO BE keras_model.h5 IF SOMETHING HAPPEN

-XIE XIE